 Federal prosecution for injuring a non-federal officer also requires the U.S. attorney general’s certification the state lacks jurisdiction or has requested federal action, or that a state-obtained verdict or sentence fails to protect the federal interest in protecting public safety, or federal prosecution is in the public interest and needed for substantial justice.

-The bill was amended during the hour of floor debate to make clear the new penalties would not apply to those who unintentionally injure law enforcers, and that corrections officers are included within its definition of “law enforcement officer.”
+The bill was amended during the hour of floor debate to clarify the new penalties would not apply to those who unintentionally injure law enforcers and that corrections officers are included within its definition of “law enforcement officer.”

-A coalition of over two dozen civil rights, religious and civil liberties group opposed the bill, arguing it’s unneeded since the laws of every state provide more significant penalties for attacks on law enforcers and in some cases first responders.
+A coalition of over two dozen civil rights, religious, and civil liberties groups opposed the bill, arguing it’s unneeded since every state’s laws provide more significant penalties for attacks on law enforcers and, in some cases, first responders.
 (Many of the groups also opposed some of those measures, especially so-called “Blue Lives Matter” measures resembling similar legislation already passed in several states.)

 A Senate companion measure (S. 2794), introduced by the longest-serving Senate Republican Orrin Hatch (R-UT) and Sen. Heidi Heitkamp (D-ND), has not yet seen action.